 Brazil - Country Information

-Digital Nomad Surfing in Floripanopolis?
+Digital Nomad in Florianopolis?

 Florianopolis is a beautiful island and showcases stunning white sand beaches, lush green hills, lakes and nature.
-While you could spend most of your downtime, laying on the beach, soaking rays and sipping Caparinhas, there are some excellent walks to do around Floripa. many of which lea to waterfalls and great views.
+While you could spend most of your downtime, laying on the beach, soaking rays and sipping Caparinhas, there are some excellent walks to do around Floripa. many of which lead to waterfalls and great views.

 Additionally, if you’re more of a night owl, head into Centro and sample some of the lively after hours activities.
 Brazilians certainly know how to party!